 IK2RND ICOM RAM Board Information

 The information on this page is courtesy of Roberto Nardo, IK2RND.
 It is posted here for the benefit of amateurs in the US and other English countries that own and use ICOM amateur radio products with the EX-314 volatile RAM program board.
-For more information, contact Roberto at the e-mail address listed below.
+For more information or to obtain the RAM board, contact Roberto at the e-mail address listed below.

 by Roberto Nardo, IK2RND